codeforamerica/form-flow/README.md

 We also provide a convenience validator for money inputs, `@Money` which validates that entered values are valid monetary values.

-A convenience live template for date's is provided through `cfa:inputMoney`.
+A convenience live template for money inputs is provided through `cfa:inputMoney`.

 ### Phone